bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Troubleshooting/04_Known_limitations.rst

    previous one.
 PyCOMPSs does not guarantee that applications that create or modify global variables while worker code is executed will work.
-In particular, this issue (and the previous one) is due to Python’s Global Interpreter Lock (GIL).
+In particular, this issue (and the previous one) is due to Python's Global Interpreter Lock (GIL).

 Python application directory as a module
    If the Python application root folder is a python module (i.e: it contains